 Water reservoirs created by damming rivers could have significant impacts on the world’s carbon cycle and climate system that aren’t being accounted for, a new study concludes.

-The study, conducted by researchers at the University of Waterloo and the Université libre de Bruxelles and published today in Nature Communications, found that dam reservoirs trap nearly one-fifth of the organic carbon moving from land to ocean via the world’s rivers.
+The study, conducted by researchers at the University of Waterloo and the Université libre de Bruxelles, appears in Nature Communications.
+If found that man-made dam reservoirs trap nearly one-fifth of the organic carbon moving from land to ocean via the world’s rivers.

 While they can act as a significant source or sink for carbon dioxide, reservoirs are poorly represented in current climate change models.

 There are currently in excess of 70,000 large dams worldwide.
-With the continuing construction of new dams, over 90 per cent of the world’s rivers will be fragmented by at least one dam within the next 15 years.
+With the continuing construction of new dams, more than 90 per cent of the world’s rivers will be fragmented by at least one dam within the next 15 years.

 The study’s researchers used a novel method to determine what happens to organic carbon traveling down rivers and were able to capture the impact of more than 70 per cent of the world’s man-made reservoirs by volume.
 Their model links known physical parameters such as water flow and reservoir size with processes that determine the fate of organic carbon in impounded rivers.

-“With the model used in this study, we can better quantify and predict how dams affect carbon exchanges on a global scale,” added Van Cappellen, who is also a professor in the Department of Earth and Environmental Sciences.
+“With the model used in this study, we can better quantify and predict how dams affect carbon exchanges on a global scale,” said Van Cappellen, a professor in Waterloo’s Department of Earth and Environmental Sciences.

 “We’re essentially increasing the number of artificial lakes every time we build a dam,” said Taylor Maavara, lead author and a PhD student at Waterloo.
 “This changes the flow of water and the materials it carries, including nutrients and carbon.”